 The Institutional Animal Care and Use Committee (IACUC) is

 a self-regulating entity that, according to U.S. federal law, must be established by institutions

-that use laboratory animals for research or instructional purposes to oversee and evaluate all aspects of an institution's animal
+that use laboratory animals for research or instructional purposes to oversee and evaluate all

-must submit an IACUC Application to obtain
+research involving the use of laboratory animals must submit an IACUC Application to obtain

 IACUC Form Instructions

-DO NOT type anything in the space for IACUC APPLICATION #.
-This is assigned by the IACUC
+in the space for IACUC APPLICATION #.
+This is assigned by the IACUC chair.

-start date) on the first page.
+the first page.